-My focus is on words you are likely to run across in cigar literature written during the 19th century through the beginning of the modern era in 1960.
-Names and terms are those reported or used by 19th century writers, visitors to Cuba, industry publications and as found on pre 1920 artifacts.
+My focus in this document is on words you are likely to run across in cigar literature written during the 19th century through the beginning of the machine era in 1920.
+Names and terms are those reported or used by 19th century writers, visitors to Cuba, industry publications and as found on pre 1920 boxes, catalogs and other artifacts.

-For more definitions, Mary Coult’s 1952 DICTIONARY OF THE CUBAN TOBACCO INDUSTRY should prove helpful.
-Ernst Voges’ huge international TOBACCO ENCYCLOPEDIA (for which I’ve written dozens of definitions) is also recommended.
+For more definitions detailing the Cuban industry, Mary Coult’s 1952 DICTIONARY OF THE CUBAN TOBACCO INDUSTRY should prove helpful.
+Ernst Voges’ international TOBACCO ENCYCLOPEDIA (for which I’ve written dozens of definitions) is the most complete modern work and is highly recommended.

 ad valorem